ogonz007/neuron/PSEUDOCODE.md

 Our Final Code
 --------------

-When look at this code consider how we used our pseudocode to develop it and some of the weaknesses it still has.
+When looking at this code consider how we used our pseudocode to develop it and some of the weaknesses it still has.
 <ul>
   <li>How would this code break if we had more than one cell for each cell type?</li>
   <li>How would this code break if we had different numbers of cell type 1 and cell type 2?</li>